titembaatar/sway.flem/README.md

   - In `splitv` layouts, only height is applied
   - In `splith` layouts, only width is applied
   - In `tabbed`/`stacking` layouts, resize has no effect
-- `floating`: Whether the window should be floating
 - `posts`: Commands to run after launching the app
 - `delay`: Delay in seconds before configuring the app (useful for slow-starting apps)